cacaudev/escamboapp/README.md

-# Trade App
+# Basic Trade App
-  Trade app made in Ruby on Rails for an Udemy Course.
+  Trade app made in Ruby on Rails from an Udemy Course.

 ## Ruby version
   ```sh